How to Apply for Financial Aid

 - First-time applicants need to complete a Federal Direct Student Loan Master Promissory Note.

-- All applicants print a Loan Request Form at www.jtcc.edu/finaidforms.
+- All applicants print a Loan Request Form.
 Complete the form and submit it to the Financial Aid Office via mail, fax or in-person.

 Using the online course schedule and college catalog, select your courses and determine if there are course prerequisites and/or required placement tests for the courses you would like to take.
 If there are, make sure you satisfy those requirements before registering for your classes.

-You can then register for classes online using the Student Information System in myTyler or in person at the Admissions and Records Office during specified registration periods.
+You can then register for classes online using the Student Information System in myTyler during specified registration periods.

-It is recommended that you having funding in place to pay for tuition and fees before you register for classes.
+We recommend that you have funding in place to pay for tuition and fees before you register for classes.

 Financial aid is not automatically renewed each year.
 Interested students should complete a FAFSA for the next academic year when it goes live on October 1.
-Students should monitor their MyTyler after completing the FAFSA for important message alerts regarding next steps.
-Students will be sent a renewal reminder each year before the new FAFSA goes live.
+Students should monitor their myTyler after completing the FAFSA for important message alerts regarding next steps.
+You’ll receive a renewal reminder each year before the new FAFSA goes live.